RISC-KC/basic_rv32s/guidelines/development_log.md

 Due to SAA, M[R[rs1]] is returned first.
 At the same time, DM_RD must feed the DC_WD input.
 The WB/Reg MUX selects WB on a miss, so DM_RD is chosen.
 Since this is an atomic operation, the WB/Reg / Atomic MUX selects Atomic.

 Wait.
 Write-back is impossible here.
-In other words, on a cache miss the cache will be updated in the next cycle, so the Atomic MUX must always be set to WB/Reg when there’s a cache miss…
+In other words, on a cache miss the cache will be updated in the next cycle, so the Atomic MUX must always be set to WB/Reg when there’s a cache miss...
 Therefore, the CU must be able to determine cache hit/miss, or DC_WD must always select WB/Reg when DC_Ready is Not Ready.
 Miss = Not Ready.
 For cache M2C updates we wait for the Write_Done signal, so a miss implies Not Ready.